• Skip to primary navigation

 Hallon Cookies

-Christmas heart shaped and round vanilla infused biscuits filled with raspberry jam, perfect with a cup of tea!
+Danish heart shaped and round vanilla infused Christmas cookies filled with raspberry jam, perfect for gifting or enjoying with family & friends.

 Course Snack